VirgilSecurity/virgil-messenger-qt/README.md

 Demo-iotkit-qt package is a sample application that uses the virgil-iotkit library.

 - Demo-iotkit-qt is a cross-platform application, based on the Qt library.
 It is tested for Android, iOS, iOS simulator, Linux, MacOS, and Windows.
 - In “Devices” mode, demo-iotkit-qt shows information on available IoT devices.
-Active devices transmit their status information using the INFO Server of SNAP protocol service.
+Active devices are able to transmit their status information using the INFO Server of SNAP protocol service.
 Demo-iotkit-qt uses INFO Client.
 - In "Sniffer" mode, demo-iokit-qt shows the device's packet exchange.

 ## Setting Up Demo-iotkit-qt
-The following section contains information on how to set up the Demo-iotkit-qt.
+The following section contains information on how to set up the demo-iotkit-qt.

 ### Prerequisites
 Elements required for successful compilation:
 - Qt v5.12.6 or higher for demo-iotkit-qt building.
 - CMake v3.11 or higher for Virgil IoTKit framework building.
 - С98 or higher for Virgil IoTKit framework building.
-- С++14 or higher for Demo-iotkit-qt building.
+- С++ v.14 or higher for demo-iotkit-qt building.

 Demo-iotkit-qt package was tested on the gcc, clang, mingw compilers.
 For Windows mingw is suggested due to binary packets received from other Virgil IoT devices compatibility.

 Before running the Demo-iotkit-qt you have to:
 - Install QtCreator and Qt library for the preferred platforms.
 - Clone demo-iotkit-qt application from GitHub, which will download virgil-iotkit by default.
 - Compile the Virgil IoTKit library for a given platform.
 - After that, build the demo-iotkit-qt using QtCreator tools.